Excel Formula Protection

 To unlock all cells you need to go through the following steps:

-- select all cells on the worksheet by pressing [Ctrl + A] or clicking on the gray triangle in the top left corner of the Excel grid.
+- select all cells on the worksheet by pressing [Ctrl + A] or by clicking on the gray triangle in the top left corner of the Excel grid.

 - then open the Format Cells dialog by pressing [Ctrl + 1] or right-clicking on the mouse and choosing Format Cells.